vtisweden/java-projects/samgods/docs/README.md

 ## Transport demand

-The transport demand is represented by one csv table per commodity type.
-These files are the *output* of a run of the Samgods production model, which already contains an assignment of shipments to transport chains.
-This information is used to (i) identify nodes where the legs/episodes within a chain may be connected, and (ii) to sum up the total freight demand in one sender/receiver relation.
+The annual transport demand is represented by one csv table per commodity type.
+These files are the *output* of a run of TRV-Samgods, and hence already contain an assignment of shipments to transport chains.
+This information is used to (i) identify transfer nodes where the episodes/segments within a chain may be connected, and (ii) to sum up the total freight demand in each sender/receiver relation.

-The file formats indicated below are used for compatibility with the production version of Samgods.
+The file formats indicated below are used for compatibility with TRV-Samgods.
 The program-internal datastructures representing this information can be populated without using these files.
 However, this requires coding in the Java environment.

 An example file for a single transport commodity is given below: